 Organizational leadership is focused on setting strategic goals for an organization while also motivating individuals within it to meet their own goals in order to successfully carry out a greater mission.

 People often view organizational leadership as a skill set within business management, but it is essential in virtually all organizations and professionals in any field can use these skills to become more effective in their roles.
-In fact, having a strong background in organizational leadership can even help advance your career.

 Key Leadership Traits

 If you want to meet the demand and become a stronger leader, Petronio recommends mapping your skill sets against the key personality traits and cognitive abilities that all effective leaders share, as identified by the 16pf leadership assessment.
 These traits include:

 - Strong influencing behavior